Lia-k/miniQuiz/README.md

 # MiniQuiz

-MiniQuiz is a mini React quiz app built with Vite.
-It presents a sequence of multiple-choice questions, collects an email after the last question, and shows a summary with your score.
+MiniQuiz is a Vite + React single-page quiz about screen-life balance.
+It asks 15 weighted multiple-choice questions, collects an email after the final question, and shows a scored summary with category feedback.

-Key behavior: once you select an option, the UI immediately highlights the correct answer, marks a wrong selection, and locks the choices so the click is final before moving on.

 ## Features

-- Minimal quiz flow: Questions → Email → Results
+- Flow: Questions → Email capture → Results
-- Immediate visual feedback on option select
-- Answer lock after each selection to avoid accidental double changes
-- Progress persistence via `localStorage`
+- Weighted scoring (0–150) with descriptive ranges (e.g., Digital Zen Master, Burnout Risk)
-- Score summary with correct count and percentage
+- Category breakdown cards with thresholds and tailored feedback
+- Progress saved in `localStorage` and restored on reload
+- View Transitions API for smoother step changes (with graceful fallback)

 ## Tech Stack

-- React 18
+- React 19
 - Vite
-- React hooks for state handling
+- classnames for conditional classes
-- `localStorage` for persistence
+- Local storage for persistence

 ## Getting Started